im-devendhar/Demo/README.md

 ---

-✅ **Congratulations!** Your HTML app should now be deployed automatically via Jenkins to your Apache server.
+**HTML app should now be deployed automatically via Jenkins to your Apache server.**

 ---